sdbip/Segerfeldt.EventStore/Documentation/AGGREGATES.md

 ## In this Library

-The term aggregate, as used by Evans, is replaced with `Entity` in this library; mostly because every aggregate, by his definitionn, *is* indeed an entity: the aggregate root is the container of all its children.
+The term aggregate, as used by Evans, is replaced with `Entity` in this library; mostly because every aggregate, by his definition, *is* indeed an entity; the aggregate root is the container of all its children.
 There is no need to add a second word for the same concept.
 Even if it is to illustrate an interesting and useful rule.

 The aggregate *rule* still applies though.
 Entities that belong to an aggregate relationship should only ever be accessed through the root entity.
 It should not be possible to refer to a child entity without its parent nearby.
 Unfortunately, there is no way to enforce such a rule through generic architecture.
 It is up to the developers who employ the library to design against it.
 Or to simply maintain discipline.